Watering

 6. 6

-If the entire rhizome is soft and discolored with no healthy tissue remaining, the plant is unlikely to be saved; check whether any healthy leaves remain that could be used for leaf propagation as a way to preserve the plant's genetics before discarding the rest.
+If the entire rhizome is soft and discolored with no healthy tissue remaining, the plant is unlikely to be saved as a whole; check whether any healthy leaves remain that could be used for leaf propagation as a way to preserve the plant's genetics before discarding the rest.

 Prevention